ArielSha111/pacman-AI-project-1/README.md

 ## Suboptimal Search
 1. To test Suboptimal Search type : python pacman.py -l bigSearch -p ClosestDotSearchAgent -z .5

-# viewing the code
+# Viewing the code
-## the main code that was not given and needed to be written by me located in the next filles:
+## The main code that was not given and needed to be written by me located in the next filles:
 1. search.py
 1. searchAgent.py